-Our Easy Gluten-Free Tomato Soup recipe is always a winner for dinner.
-Don’t miss all our favorite things to serve with it below!
+Our Easy Gluten-Free Tomato Soup recipe is always a winner for dinner–simple, healthy, and cozy!

 - Preheat & Prep.
 Start by preheating the oven to 400 degrees F. Lightly grease a sheet pan with oil or spray oil.

 - Add Tomatoes To Baking Sheet.
 Spread the tomatoes out on the baking sheet and drizzle with olive oil.
 Sprinkle with salt and pepper.

 - Roast Tomatoes.
 Add the pan to the preheated oven and roast 20 minutes.
 Stir and roast 15-20 minutes more.

 - Cook The Onion.
 While the tomatoes are roasting, melt the butter in a large saucepan on the stove over medium heat.
 Add the diced onion and saute 5-7 minutes, or until the under is tender and translucent.
 Add the garlic and cook 1-2 minutes more.
 Remove the pan from the oven.

 - Work In Batches To Blend.
 When the tomatoes are done, add the onion mixture to a blender along with half of the roasted tomatoes, the basil, and the cornstarch.
 Add enough broth to cover the tomatoes (be careful not to fill more than the max fill line of your blender.
 You will need to work in batches.)
 Puree until totally smooth and pour back into the pot you used to cook the onions.
 Repeat, as needed, in 2-3 more batches until all the tomatoes are blended well.